Select the courses you wish to attend using the course list, the schedule and the course cycle here.

 Eligible are courses given at a Swiss University, ETH Zurich or any other University that typically are

 These courses are subject to antecedent approval by the studies director.
 Please send requests by email, and include course number, title, lecturer, university, credits, level and program (e.g., BSc Biology), and semester (or a web-link to the course in KSL/CTS), as well as a short motivation highlighting one or more of the above relations to Climate Sciences and your curriculum.

 Requests must reach the studies coordinator within the first 4 weeks of a regular course and antecedent to a course by topic (Blockkurs).

-As you have finished the hunt for ECTS points [e.g. at ETH Zurich, after 2 – 3 semesters] you ask the external institution [ETH Zurich] for a collective certificate with all of your courses, ECTS and grades (see Information sheet).
-This is called transcript and is issued by the external institution.
+As soon as you have finished the hunt for ECTS points [e.g. at ETH Zurich, after 2 – 3 semesters] you ask the external institution [ETH Zurich] for a collective certificate with all of your courses, ECTS and grades.
+This is called transcript of records and is issued by the external institution.